jwtk/jjwt/README.md

 ```

 A `Locator<Key>` is used to lookup _both_ JWS signature verification keys _and_ JWE decryption keys.
 You need to
-determine which type of key to return based on information in the JWT `header`, for example:
+determine which key to return based on information in the JWT `header`, for example:

 ```java
 public class MyKeyLocator extends LocatorAdapter<Key> {